Laurie Leshin

-Laurie Leshin is an American scientist and academic administrator serving as the 10th Director of the NASA Jet Propulsion Laboratory and as Vice President and Bren Professor of Geochemistry and Planetary Science at California Institute of Technology.
+Laurie Leshin is an American scientist and academic administrator serving as the Bren Professor of Geochemistry and Planetary Science at California Institute of Technology (Caltech).
+Leshin previously served as the 10th Director of the NASA Jet Propulsion Laboratory and as Vice President of Caltech, the first woman to serve in those roles.
 Leshin's research has focused on geochemistry and space science.
-Leshin previously served as the 16th president of Worcester Polytechnic Institute.
+Prior to her time at JPL and Caltech, Leshin served as the 16th president of Worcester Polytechnic Institute.

 Education

-Leshin earned her Bachelor of Science degree in chemistry from Arizona State University and her M.S.
-(1989) and Ph.D.
-(1994) in geochemistry from the California Institute of Technology.
+Leshin earned her Bachelor of Science degree in chemistry from Arizona State University and her Master of Science (1989) and PhD (1994) in geochemistry from the California Institute of Technology.

 Career

-From 1994 to 1996, Leshin was a University of California President's Postdoctoral Fellow in the Department of Earth and Space Sciences at the University of California, Los Angeles (UCLA).
-From 1996 to 1998, Leshin was the W. W. Rubey Faculty Fellow in the Department of Earth and Space Sciences at UCLA.
+From 1994 to 1996, Leshin was a University of California President's Postdoctoral Fellow in the department of Earth and space sciences at the University of California, Los Angeles (UCLA).
+From 1996 to 1998, Leshin was the W. W. Rubey Faculty Fellow in the department of Earth and space sciences at UCLA.

 From 1998 to 2001, Leshin was an assistant professor at Arizona State University (ASU).
 In 2001, she became the Dee and John Whiteman Dean’s Distinguished Professor of Geological Sciences at ASU.
 In 2003, she became the director of ASU's Center for Meteorite Studies, which houses the largest university-based meteorite collection in the world.
 She directed research, education, and curation activities.
-At ASU, she also spearheaded the formulation of a new School of Earth and Space Exploration, combining Earth, planetary and astrophysical sciences with systems engineering in a nationally unique interdisciplinary academic unit.
+At ASU, she also spearheaded the formulation of a new school of Earth and space exploration, combining Earth, planetary and astrophysical sciences with systems engineering in a nationally unique interdisciplinary academic unit.

 In 2004, Leshin served on President Bush's Commission on Implementation of United States Space Exploration Policy, a nine-member commission charged with advising the President on the execution of his new Vision for Space Exploration.